...

 Satellite

-Satellite internet is another common source occupied by ISPs.
+Satellite internet is another common source used by ISPs.
 This is ideal for geographically remote areas where cable lines cannot reach.

-However, satellite internet is doing well in the urban landscapes.
+However, satellite internet is doing well in urban landscapes.
 There are countless providers with high-speed internet.
-The only drawback is that it is not recommended for gaming and weather can influence the internet.
+The only drawback is that it is not recommended for gaming, and the weather can influence the internet.

 Fiber